d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 What happens if we call z.copyto(gpu(1))?
 It will make a copy and allocate new memory, even though that variable already lives on the desired device!
-There are times where depending on the environment our code is running in, two variables may already live on the same device.
+There are times where, depending on the environment our code is running in, two variables may already live on the same device.
-So we only want to make a copy if the variables currently lives on different contexts.
+So we only want to make a copy if the variables currently live on different contexts.
 In these cases, we can call `as_in_ctx()`.
-If the variable already live in the specified context then this is a no-op.
+If the variables already live in the specified context then this is a no-op.
 Unless you specifically want to make a copy, `as_in_ctx()` is the method of choice.